ansible-community/community-website/posts/archive/getting-started-ldap-authentication-in-ansible-tower.md

 Attribute Map is where the LDAP attributes are mapped to Ansible Tower attributes.
-Examples include first name, last name, email, etc. In this case the email attribute is mapping to the [userPrincipalName]{.monospace} in the Active Directory Server being used.
+Examples include first name, last name, email, etc. In this case the email attribute is mapping to the [userPrincipalName] in the Active Directory Server being used.
 The default is "mail" for most LDAP layouts, but you will need to know your structure in order to map accordingly.